AI-by-design/Design-workflow/README.md

 ## The philosophy

-Most people treat AI tools like a faster version of themselves — throwing screenshots and voice memos at the agent and hoping something comes out.

-This workflow is built on a different assumption: **the agent is only as good as the context you give it.**
+This workflow is built on the assumption that **an agent is only as good as the context you give it.**

 The design thinking skill ensures the problem is understood before anything is built. `CLAUDE.md` gives every session the full brief.
 The Cursor rules give the agent a craft foundation it carries into every file.
 Together, the system builds like someone who has done this before — not vibe-coding, but deliberate product development.